-The movie is taken from Allison Pearson’s novel about a woman who seems to be living the life of having it all.
+The movie is taken from Allison Pearson’s novel about a woman who seems to be living a life of having it all.
 She has a beautiful family a successful career, and she seems to be balancing it all with flair.

-As the movie stammers on we follow Kate, as she negotiates work projects, deals with a backbiting rival (Seth Meyers), a cold and self-serving boss (Kelsey Grammer) and builds a business relationship with a New York power-house Jack Abelhammer (Pierce Brosnan).
+As the movie stammers on, we follow Kate as she negotiates work projects, deals with a backbiting rival (Seth Meyers), a cold and self-serving boss (Kelsey Grammer) and builds a business relationship with a New York power-house Jack Abelhammer (Pierce Brosnan).
 There’s work, and then we follow her home and on her cell phone as she tries to juggle the schedule of two kids, a nanny, and her husband.

 The storyline had potential until it came on my television.
 Kate does not have it all.
 This movie makes it look like she’s unraveling faster than a spool of thread caught in a vacuum.

-The only thing I could relate to was when Kate tries to fall asleep her endless to-do list comes to life in animation.
+The only thing I could relate to was when Kate tries to fall asleep, her endless to-do list comes to life in animation.
 I’ve been there too many times.